NAL-i5K/genomics-workspace/sphinx_doc/user_guide.rst

   * Follow the instructions shown on your terminal, then browse and login to the admin page of genomics-workspace.
 Usually, the admin page should be at ``http://127.0.0.1:8000/admin/``.
   * If you already have an admin account, use ``python manage.py runserver`` and then browse and login to genomics-workspace.

 * All opeations on the command line will be done as the i5k user which is a admin user.
 You can switch to the i5k user with ``sudo su -l i5k``.
-You need to be in the apollo group to be able to run this command.
+You need to be in the i5k group to be able to run this command.

 * Create these directories if you don’t have them